Illyrian warfare: Liburna

 Once the Romans had adopted the Liburnian, they proceeded to make a few adaptations to improve the ships’ use within the navy.
 The benefits gained from the addition of rams and protection from missiles more than made-up for the slight loss of speed.
 Besides the construction, the ships required that the regular Roman military unit be simplified in order to function more smoothly.
 Each ship operated as an individual entity, so the more complicated organization normally used was not necessary.
 Within the navy, there were probably Liburnian of several varying sizes, all put to specific tasks such as scouting and patrolling Roman waters against piracy.
-The Romans made use of the liburnian particularly within the provinces of the empire, where the ships formed the bulk of the fleets,C. G. Starr, The Roman Imperial Navy 31 BC-AD 324, 3rd ed., Chicago, 1993, p.
-54. while it was included by small numbers in fleets of Ravenna and Micenum, where a large number of the Illyrians were serving, especially Dalmatae, Liburnians and Pannonians.
+The Romans made use of the liburnian particularly within the provinces of the empire, where the ships formed the bulk of the fleets, while it was included by small numbers in fleets of Ravenna and Micenum, where a large number of the Illyrians were serving, especially Dalmatae, Liburnians and Pannonians.

 Gradually liburna became general name for the different types of the Roman ships, attached also to the cargo ships in the Late Antique.
 Tacitus and Suetonius were using it as a synonym for the battle ship.
 In inscriptions it was mentioned as the last in class of the battle ships: hexeres, penteres, quadrieres, trieres, liburna.

 In the Medieval sources the "liburna" ships were often recorded in use by the Medieval Croatian and Dalmatian pirates and sailors, but probably not always referring to the ships of the same form.

 Pristis

-The Pristis (Ancient Greek Πρίστις) was a beakedπρίστις, a sea-monster (another form of pistrix), V.—A long, narrow ship of war, L.—As the name of a vessel, V.Lewis, Charlton, T. An Elementary Latin Dictionary.
-New York, Cincinnati, and Chicago.
-American Book Company.
-1890. long and narrow war ship(it was also the name of a specific ship in the Aeneid.)
+The Pristis (Ancient Greek Πρίστις) was a beaked long and narrow war ship(it was also the name of a specific ship in the Aeneid.)